Our Therapists

 No relationship is perfect, and room for improvement is found wherever there is imperfection.
 I’m not afraid of conflict and facing difficulties head on.
 I firmly believe that doing better—getting better at being a part of a family or a couple—is within reach for every couple who is willing to try.
 I reliably focus on process over content; that is, it’s not what you’re arguing about, it’s how you argue.
 Conflict is unavoidable, but treating each other with gentleness and respect is a skill that can be learned and developed, and I am here to help.

-Nancy Rosenberg is a Licensed Marriage and Family Associate in Texas (#204353) under the supervision of Don Zablosky (#5226).
+Nancy Rosenberg is a Licensed Marriage and Family Therapist in Texas (#204353).
 She graduated from Texas A&M University with a BA in English and History and earned her Masters degree in Marriage and Family Therapy from Amberton University.
 She has experience working with individuals, couples, families, and groups, with an emphasis on relational difficulties, coping strategies, boundaries, life transitions, and grief.
+She often implements Internal Family Systems, a powerful methodology that focuses on all the parts that make up each individual and the couple/family as a whole.
 She is a certified Prepare/Enrich premarital method facilitator and member of the American Association for Marriage and Family Therapists (AAMFT).

 Location: Fort Worth